Ayeezyy/GRIP-TSF-Task1/README.md

 - Matplotlib
 - Jupyter Notebook

-Install these dependencies using `pip install -r requirements.txt` before running the notebook.

 ## Dataset

 The dataset contains two columns: "Hours" (number of study hours) and "Scores" (exam scores).
 This dataset was used to train and test the linear regression model.